TomMicheline/jniplusplus/README.md

     std::cout << "Does the pattern match text #2? " << (jMatcherMatches(matcher2) ?
 "YES" : "NO") << std::endl;
 ```

-Not only is the libjni++ code much shorter, it is easier to write and to understand.
+Not only is the jni++ code much shorter, it is easier to write and to understand.
 When
 writing the plain JNI section, several errors were introduced in the signatures which can be tricky to
 get right.
 In particular, I didn't notice that `Pattern.matcher()` takes a `CharSequence` not a `String` which
 wasted time in the debugger figuring out which method lookup failed and why.